mmoizulhaq/oz-builder-kit/README.md

 The plugin features one type of placeholder object, ```AvatarPlaceholder``` which is a placeholder for an avatar to be populated by an actual avatar during run time.

-There is also a communications controller that is required for live control of the scene when it is streaming to the OZ Pods app, ```BP_AvatarWebController```.
+There is also a communications controller that is required for live control of the scene when it is streaming to the OZ app, ```BP_AvatarWebController```.

 ###  5.1. <a name='AvatarPlaceholder'></a>AvatarPlaceholder